 The Next American Oligarchy looks at client-patron dynamics in US admissions systems.

 An intro from a couple of years back was acb’s quick guide to the Trollightenment:

 The latest idea making the rounds of the fringes of the Libertarian Right (and, to be fair, the Libertarian Right is a fractal body that is 99.999% fringe): Neoreaction, also known as Libertarian Monarchism or, among those partial to wearing fedoras and goatees, the “Dark Enlightenment”; the idea that, perhaps, the Enlightenment and the rise of democracy wasn’t such a good idea, and a return to absolute monarchy would be better for freedom.

-The Moldbug blog is a fascinating read for its internal market positioning; It’s probably a more compellingly transgressive read if you grew up in the USA without any political studies after your school “civics classes” (is that what they are called?) and have internalised the local oddities of their particular political discourse.
+The Moldbug blog is a fascinating read for its internal market positioning; It’s probably a more compellingly transgressive read if you grew up in the USA without any political studies after your school civics classes and have internalised the local oddities of their particular political discourse.
 I wander what e.g. an Australian targeted one would look like?
-Surely we have some?

 Beyond Alt is a kind of catchphrase megamix:

 To understand this new right, it helps to see it not as a fringe movement, but a powerful counterculture.

 When did the right wing get so bizarre? […] weirdness, perhaps, is what happens when a movement grows very quickly and without any strong ideological direction — from a disciplined party, from traditional institutions like churches and chambers of Congress, from anything more organized than the insurrectionist internet. […]